NolwennDeumie/linguistique/content/civilisation/the-american-revolution/introduction.md

 The American Revolution created a new **federal republic** with new institutions.
 The American nation emerged with its own symbols and founding myths.
 It had a substantial (= important) impact on Europe, especially France.

+If you want to explore and go further, I recommend this wonderful [website](https://allthingsliberty.com/) called "Journal of the American Revolution".